Persistent Organic Pollutants (POP)

 The first POP regulation (EC) 850/2004 was published in 2004, two years before the REACh Regulation (EC) 1907/2006 was released and four years before the Waste Directive 2008/98/EC.
 The definitions and terminology of the second POP Regulation have been aligned with the REACh legislation.

-The main changes of POP Regulation (EU) 2019/1021 are:
+The main changes of POP Regulation (EU) 2019/1021 were:

 Amendments

-The European Chemical Agency (ECHA) keeps a list of substances proposed as POPs
+The European Chemical Agency (ECHA) keeps a list of substances proposed as POPs.

-Prohibited chemicals listed in Annex I of the POP Regulation
+Prohibited chemicals listed in Annex I of the POP Regulation (May 2025)

 Name |